 OF THE FIRST SCREEN SCHOLARSHIP

 AUSTRALIAN INTERNATIONAL SCREEN FORUM

 "Darlene has an important voice that needs to be heard."

 The American Australian Association and the Australian International Screen Forum presented the inaugural Screen Scholarship, a placement with an American director on a US film, to Australian indigenous filmmaker Darlene Johnson.

-She will receive $10,000 and take part in a three-month custom program that supports her career and project objectives in the United States.
+She will receive $10,000 and to take part in a three-month custom program supporting her career and project objectives in the United States.